ChainedTears/Agent-SURF/README.md

 # 🏄 Agent SURF 🌐

 **Agent SURF** is an advanced automation tool designed to complete tasks, scrape data, and more on your computer using AI.
 Using powerful technologies like **Playwright, AppleScript, Powershell**, it takes user prompts (tasks) and breaks them down into actionable steps.
 The execution agents then follow these steps to efficiently complete the desired actions.
-Say goodbye to repetitive tasks—Agent SURF does it all for you!
+Let Agent SURF do the heavy lifting for you.
 [ << Demo Video >>](https://www.youtube.com/watch?v=dx3_Sfv_DnY)

 * * *